Types of Social Work Jobs: 4 Career Paths

 Benefits of Becoming a Social Worker

-The estimated growth in social work jobs over the next decade emphasizes the importance of this profession.
+The estimated growth in all types of social work jobs over the next decade emphasizes the importance of this profession.
 Social workers find fulfillment in working with their clients toward improved health outcomes and family lives.
 Newcomers to social work also find the following benefits to pursuing this career path.

 Addressing Social Inequities